ifm/ifm3d-ros/README.md

 Regardless of which command line you used from above, the launch file(s) encapsulate several features:

 1. It exposes some of the `camera_nodelet` parameters as command-line arguments for ease of runtime configuration.
 2. It instantiates a nodelet manager which the `camera_nodelet` will be loaded into.
 3. It launches the camera nodelet itself.
 4. It publishes the static transform from the camera's optical frame to a traditional ROS sensor frame as a tf2 `static_transform_publisher`.

 You can either use [this launch file](launch/camera.launch) directly, or, use it as a basis for integrating `ifm3d-ros` into your own robot software system.

 We note: due to the change in architecture from a standalone node to a nodelet, we have seen one behavior whose solution is not clear to have us provide backward compatible behavior with older versions of `ifm3d-ros`.
-Specifically, if you plan to run the camera in software triggered mode, you should lanch the node as follows:
+Specifically, if you plan to run the camera in software triggered mode, you should launch then ode as follows:

 ```
 $ GLOG_minloglevel=3 roslaunch ifm3d camera.launch assume_sw_triggered:=true
 ```

 The incomatibility here is that in prior versions, one would not need to explicitly set the `GLOG_` environment variable.
 While not strictly necessary, it is recommended for keeping the noise level of the `ifm3d` logs low.

 ### Parameters